markvictor/harvest-moon-weather-calculator/README.md

 I intend to use this app primarily on my phone (while playing Sunshine Islands), so it's designed mobile-first with CSS Grid.
 The desktop version is slightly more spread out but not really optimized for larger screen viewing.

 The down arrow icon used on the add crops select dropdown and the fixed anchor button, as well as the up arrow on the return anchor, are by [Roundicons](https://www.flaticon.com/authors/roundicons) from [www.flaticon.com](https://www.flaticon.com/).
+Background texture PNGs on the body and add crop form are from [Transparent Textures](https://www.transparenttextures.com/).